sidgang324/shear-bending-diagrams/README.md

 # Shear Force and Bending Moment Diagram Generator
-Automatically generate shear force and bending moment diagrams.
+Automatically generate shear force and bending moment diagrams to verify solutions to problems that might be found in an introductory statics course.
+This tool can be used pedagogically to create custom problems and solutions as well.

 ## Usage
 Use positive scalar values without units for beam length and support locations.
 Initialize the beam object as shown in `test.ipynb`.